RichRadics/nycsubway/README.md

 ## Summary

-This visualisation shows the passenger movement through every NYC subway station over a period of a week.
-It shows the areas where more people travel to at different times of day - highlighting commuter and working areas - and also illustrates the difference in usage between weekdays and weekends.
+This visualisation shows the passenger movement through every NYC subway station over a period of a week (starting 26th April 2016).
+It shows the areas where more people travel to at different times of day - highlighting commuter and working areas - which nicely aligns with Lower Manhattan.

 ## Design